eclipse/amlen/server_build/distrobuild/README.md

 This is a separate rpm to the server (as it depends on the closed source MQClient).
 Ensure you can build the server (above) then:

-1. Put the MQClient and IBM JRE in ~/rpmbuild/SOURCES
+1. Put the MQClient in ~/rpmbuild/SOURCES
-2. Alter the spec file `server_build/distrobuild/mqcbridge.spec` to match the versions used in step 1
+2. Alter the spec file `server_build/distrobuild/mqcbridge.spec` to match the version used in step 1
 3. `rpmbuild -bs mqcbridge.spec`
 4. `mock -r fedora-34-x86_64 ~/rpmbuild/SRPMS/AmlenMQCBridge-0.1.0.0-1.fc34.src.rpm`